 The SK standard also includes 0 meter distance contact shots which are not part of the the NIJ standard, though FBI body armor test protocols also include contact shots.

 The German SK1 and FBI protocols also include extremes of heat and cold.
 Armor samples are hit-tested at 70 °C (158 °F) and -20 °C (-4 °F).
 Manufacturers of flexible ballistic packages that have been certified according to SK1 must warranty their panels for 10 years, while the usual warranty for NIJ certified panels is 5 years.
-Body armor with NIJ Level IIIA protection is roughly equivalent to the German Schutzklasse 1 protection level but there are some notable differences.
+Body armor with NIJ Level II protection according to the latest NIJ standard is roughly equivalent to the German Schutzklasse 1 protection level but there are some notable differences.

 Table Ballistic Resistance